contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Milestone 1 — Jan 2026: Testing phase

 Token IBS of 0.1% and CBS of 0.9%.
-NF-e 5.0 mandatory with new fields.
+NF-e under NT 2025.002 mandatory with new fields.
 The old system (PIS, COFINS, IPI, ICMS, ISS) at full rates.
 Focus: operational readiness, ERP/SAP, training of the tax team.

 Milestone 2 — Sep 2026: Simples Decision 2027

-A single 30-day window (September 1-30) for B2B Simples companies to choose between staying in the unified regime or opting into the regular IBS/CBS regime.
-Irreversible during 2027.
+A 30-day window (September 1-30) for B2B Simples companies to choose between staying in the unified regime or opting into the regular IBS/CBS regime.
+The option applies to Jan-Jun 2027 and can be cancelled until the end of November 2026 (CGSN Resolution 186/2026).
 See Simples Decision 2027.

 Milestone 3 — Jan 2027: Full CBS